wbonicki/Ebay_sentiment_analysis/README.md

 `Final_model_summary.ipynb` - jupyter notebook file where the best models are evaluated

-`Data_ML.csv` - a csv file where reviews are cleaned and prepared for machine learning modelling
+`Data_ML.csv` - csv file where reviews are cleaned and prepared for machine learning modelling

-`Data_NN.csv` - a csv file where reviews are cleaned and prepared for neural networks modelling
+`Data_NN.csv` - csv file where reviews are cleaned and prepared for neural networks modelling

 `ebay_reviews.csv` - the first part of raw reviews

 `ebay_reviews30122020.csv` - the second part of raw reviews

-`models` - a folder with best models
+`models` - folder with saved models